Direct MS1 Data

 Step 5: Statistical Analysis and Interpretation – From Data to Discovery

-With quantified features in hand, Gorshkov guides you through statistical workflows suited to your experimental design.
+With quantified features in hand, Gorshkov guides you through statistical workflows made for your experimental design.
 For differential analysis, he recommends linear models (via the limma package in R) to account for covariates and batch effects.
 This approach outperforms simple t-tests, particularly in studies with small sample sizes or unbalanced groups.

 But numbers alone aren’t enough.
+Gorshkov emphasizes data visualization as a critical step.
 Heatmaps, PCA plots, and volcano plots aren’t just pretty pictures—they reveal patterns in your data that statistics might miss.
-Gorshkov emphasizes data visualization as a critical step.
-Take this: a PCA plot could uncover hidden batch effects or sample outliers that compromise your conclusions.
+As an example, a PCA plot could uncover hidden batch effects or sample outliers that compromise your conclusions.

 The final piece of the puzzle is metabolite identification.
 Gorshkov doesn’t stop at m/z values; he pushes for MS/MS fragmentation to confirm structures.
 Tools like MetFrag or SIRIUS help match spectra against databases, while isotopic ratio analysis weeds out false positives.
 He’s particularly fond of GNPS molecular networking for visualizing compound families and prioritizing unknowns for further study.